ohirose/dld/README.md

 # Dependent Landmark Drift

 This is an implementation of a point matching algorithm, dependent landmark drift (DLD).
-Details of the algorithm are available at https://arxiv.org/abs/1711.06588
+Details of the algorithm are available [here](https://arxiv.org/abs/1711.06588).

+## Demo

+Demo movies are available [here](https://youtu.be/3sDNes4n_RY).
+If you are a MATLAB user, demo codes can be executed by following the instructions included in `Body`, `Hand`, and `Face` folders.

 ## Usage

-Type the following command in the terminal window.
+Type the following command in the terminal window:

 ` dld <target: X> <model: shape variations> <model: mean shape> (+options) `

-- Some instructions are printed by typing `dld` in the terminal window.
+Some instructions are printed by typing `dld` in the terminal window.
-- If you are a MATLAB user, demo codes can be executed by following the instructions included in `Body`, `Hand`, and `Face` folders.

 ### Terms and symbols